The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - Now an Import Data wizard will open with multiple tabs such as Name your Job, Select Import Job Type, Import Data, Select Mapping File, and Review.

-- Provide all the required details in these tabs and select the Upload your Data option on Do you want to upload or ship data? screen and then click on the Next button.
+- Provide all the required details in these tabs and select the Upload your Data option Do you want to upload or ship data? screen and then click on the Next button.

 - It will create a Network Upload Import Job.
 Now follow the below-mentioned steps on the Import Data page: